 ‘Chuoi nuong’ (grilled banana) with coconut sauce is also one of my regional Southeast Asia favorites.

 What are your top picks for eating out in Ho Chi Minh City?
 Where can people spot you?

 I’m constantly trying different stuff for my show.
-It’s a mix of Vietnamese and International restaurants.
+It’s a mix of Vietnamese and international restaurants.
 Oc Dao, which serves up some of the best snails and seafood in the city, is one of my top picks.
 Then there’s a banh xeo restaurant that I like to drop by often.
 Chicken banh xeo specifically, not the usual shrimp and pork.
-As for specific flavors, I really like ‘mam tom’.
-Fermented shrimp paste.
+As for specific flavors, I really like mam tom, or fermented shrimp paste.

-When it comes to the international food scene in Saigon, I like Sancho’s Craft Beer & Mexican Kitchen.
+When it comes to the international food scene in Ho Chi Minh City, I like Sancho’s Craft Beer & Mexican Kitchen.
 Love Mexican and cheesy foods.
 There’s also a place called Nonla Guys.
 They serve up a Mexican and Korean fusion in a casual spot.
 The customer service there is spot on.

-Korean food in Saigon is also top notch, like Boom Dak, a chicken and cheese specialty restaurant on Le Quy Don.
+Korean food in Ho Chi Minh City is also top notch, like Boom Dak, a chicken and cheese specialty restaurant on Le Quy Don.
 Kyle Le introduced me to it.